Celebrate Easter With Sunrises and Egg Hunts

 Stowe

 Stowe will be celebrating Easter Sunday with a non-denominational Easter Sunrise Service, given by the Stowe Community Church.
 A complimentary mountain gondola ride will run from 4:30 a.m. to 5:30 a.m., weather permitting.
 The service starts at 6 a.m., right before the 6:06am sunrise.
 Ski, ride, or take the gondola down.
-An Easter Egg Hunt starts at 9 a.m. at the Spruce Peak Village Center.
+An Easter egg hunt will be held at the Spruce Peak Village Center.
 The eggs will be hidden all around ice rink.
-Make sure to bring your Easter Egg baskets and be prepared to visit with the Easter bunny!
+Make sure to bring your Easter egg baskets and be prepared to visit with the Easter bunny!

+Have you ever been to the top of Stratton?
+Join Stratton Mountain Resort for a sunrise service at the top of the gondola on April 1st.

 Head to Allyn’s Lodge on Lincoln peak for an Easter morning service at Sugarbush.
 The service starts at 7:30 a.m. with lift loading beginning at 6:50 a.m. and ending at 7:10 a.m.
-An Easter Brunch will follow the service at Timber Restaurant.
+An Easter Brunch will follow the service at Rumble’s Restaurant.

-The Easter bunny plans to visit the mountain and hide eggs everywhere.
-All easter egg hunts will start at 10 a.m.
-Kids 6 and under should head to the Farmhouse & Schoolhouse at Lincoln peak for their egg hunt.
-Kids 7 and over can go to Allyn’s Lodge and Lower Jester at Lincoln Peak.
+The Easter bunny plans to visit the mountain and hide eggs everywhere on the Lincoln Peak and Mt.
+Ellen areas.
+All easter egg hunts will start at 9 a.m.
 There will also be an egg hunt for all ages happening at the Mt.
 Ellen base area.
 Happy hunting!

-*Mad River Glen: In Vermont Ski + Ride’s latest print edition, we listed Mad River Glen in our Easter services section.
-However, due to spring conditions and the late holiday, Mad River Glen will be closed for Easter this year.

-One thought on “Celebrate Easter With Sunrises and Egg Hunts”
+One thought on “Hop To Easter With Sunrise Services and Egg Hunts”

 Pingback: What's On This Weekend, April 14-16 - VT SKI + RIDE